 Depending on how your pay period, you can decide between having a traditional monthly budget or a biweekly budget.

 Some people advocate using the 50 20 30 budget rule and budgeting monthly.
 I’m not a fan as the idea of allocating 30% of your budget to fun when you have debt to pay off or retirement to plan seems irresponsible to me.

 Any extra money you have after you have paid off debt, planned retirement and saved for a rainy day can be allocated to fun.

 Speaking from personal experience I think it is better to have a biweekly budget if you are paid biweekly.
 It keeps things simple.
 And I like simple!

 What are the Benefits of having a biweekly budget?

-Your biweekly budget will help you plan for a buffer that comes in handy in case you get any surprise or unexpected expenses.
+Your biweekly budget will help you plan for a buffer that comes in handy in case you get a big expense out of the blue or other unexpected expenses.

-With this kind of budgeting, you don’t have to create long estimations like you do with a monthly budget.
+When you budget biweekly, you don’t have to create month long estimates like you do with a monthly budget.
 A budget that can be affected by unexpected or surprise bills.

-With short estimates in the biweekly spending plan, your numbers are going to work even if you are hit with a bill you hadn’t planned on.
+With short timescales in your biweekly spending plan, your numbers are going to work even if you are hit with a bill you hadn’t planned on.